-KGB Deals uses colour, images and graphics to overcome a linear design ANALYST'S PERSPECTIVE eeping users engaged is highly dependent on design structure.
-Studies have shown that when looking for useful information, individuals have a tendency to scan for something engaging to attract them.
+KGB Deals uses colour, images and graphics to overcome a linear design ANALYST'S PERSPECTIVE eeping users engaged is highly dependent on design structure. when looking for useful information, individuals have a tendency to scan for something engaging to attract them.
 Linear design structures can constrain this action to an extent, but can also hinder processing progression.
 In this case it is far more beneficial to adopt the use of diagonal design structures throughout the email.
-By positioning elements in a continuous 'zig-zag' layout down the page, individuals are able to fixate on each one in turn, leading their gaze naturally down the page.
-Furthermore, as each screenful can only display a certain amount at a time, by having the elements in partial view at the fold, readers will feel they need to scroll further to view it in its entirety.
-This effective technique has been demonstrated to encourage reading of the whole email from the opening screen to the close.
+By positioning elements in a each one in turn, leading their gaze naturally down the page.
+Furthermore, as each screenful can only display a certain amount at a time, by having fold, readers will feel they need to scroll further to view it in its entirety. demonstrated to encourage reading of the whole email from the opening screen to the close.
 Taking these principles into account, designers can approach effective email design in screenfuls rather than as a whole.
-From a design perspective, it is important to be aware that people will not always pay attention to all of the information displayed on the screen.
-Due to the repetitive actions users take, much of it often gets unconsciously filtered out, so that they only pay attention to what is important to them.
-Making elements more prominent where necessary (e.g. colourful graphics, product cut-outs), can aid in overcoming this 'exclusive saliency'.
-If there is a lot of important copy to display on the page, it is better to break it down into smaller paragraphs.
+From a design perspective, it is important to be aware that people will not always pay attention to all of the information displayed on the users take, much of it often gets they only pay attention to what is important to them.
+Making elements more prominent where necessary (e.g. colourful graphics, product display on the page, it is better to break it down into smaller paragraphs.
 Individuals process information more easily this way and are much less likely to become overwhelmed by excessive blocks of text.
 As a large amount of cognitive processing is taken up reading text, the load can be lightened by other means.
-These include incorporating visual elements such as images and graphics, that are quick and easy to process, or alternatively, one could feature additional motor elements (clicks and mouse movements) that create a break in reading and offer a less demanding activity.
-This makes reading the email much less of an arduous task and far more mentally engaging, which has been demonstrated in our testing to result in more efficient absorption and higher preference rates.
+These include incorporating visual elements such as images and graphics, that are quick and easy to process, or alternatively, one could feature additional activity.
+This makes reading the email much less of an arduous task and far more mentally engaging, which has been demonstrated in our testing to and higher preference rates.